keptn-workshops/getting-started/02_Deploying_simplenode_service/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

-At this point, we have a Keptn project created and the simplenode service onboarded to the project.
+At this point, we have a Keptn project created and the **simplenode** service onboarded to the project.

-# Exercise 2: Deploying the Simplenode service
+# Exercise 2: Deploying the simplenode service

 1. In this exercise, we will automatically configure Dynatrace for perfectly supporting the continuous delivery journey our **simplenode** service has to go through.
 Additionally, testing files will be configured and Keptn's quality gate is set up.